Coloquinte/torchSR/README.md

 In this repository, you will find:
 * the popular super-resolution networks, pretrained
 * common super-resolution datasets
+* Pytorch datasets and transforms adapted to super-resolution
 * a unified training script for all models